 Option 1: Expand Your Experience

 You’ve completed all your academic requirements ahead of schedule, but aren’t ready to leave Gordon in December.
-Finish your four-year experience and get a head-start on graduate work in education, entrepreneurial leadership or financial analysis, while taking a few additional undergraduate courses.
+Finish your four-year experience and get a head-start on graduate work in education or financial analysis, while taking a few additional undergraduate courses.
 With the option to extend your stay at Gordon, you could complete an undergraduate and graduate degree within five years—saving you a total of up to $4,800 and allowing you to enjoy your full college experience.

 Option 2: Accelerate Your Grad Degree

 You’re graduating in December with the goal of entering your career or graduate school as soon as possible.
-Start right away by diving into one of Gordon’s graduate programs in education, entrepreneurial leadership or financial analysis with a free first course and discounted housing.
+Start right away by diving into one of Gordon’s graduate programs in education or financial analysis with a free first course and discounted housing.
 You’ll save up to $4,150 and enter your career field early by earning your undergraduate and graduate degrees in four and a half years.

 Option 3: Jump-start Your Career